CompNet/Renard/README.md

 By default, this pulls the cuda version of pytorch.
 If you want a CPU-only version of torch you should do:

-> pip install torch --index-url https://download.pytorch.org/whl/cpu
-> pip install renard-pipeline
+> pip install torch --index-url https://download.pytorch.org/whl/cpu && pip install renard-pipeline

-For an AMD rocm version of torch:
+For an AMD rocm version of torch (ROCm 6.4):

-> pip install torch --index-url https://download.pytorch.org/whl/rocm6.4
-> pip install renard-pipeline
+> pip install torch --index-url https://download.pytorch.org/whl/rocm6.4 && pip install renard-pipeline

 # Documentation